-Note: This study is complete.
-The information on this page is provided for historical purposes only, and serves as a bridge to the NISP dataset.
+Please Note: This study is complete.
+The information on this page is provided for historical purposes only, and serves as a bridge to the NISP data and related documents.
 The page is not being updated.

 The NISP study was conducted from 1992 to 2010 to study infant care practices and dissemination of infant sleep position recommendations, funded under cooperative agreement by NICHD.